 First, the information I share with you is not to be shared in a manner intended to help others bypass consulting from me.
 If you think others would benefit from my service, please refer them to my website.
 Rather than quoting my content, I envision replying only vaguely (e.g., Jennifer may/does have the answer to that question) alongside suggesting people sign up for at least one month to get help directly).

 Next, some people are more observant, attentive, and committed (especially when new challenges surface, and my experience is that they always do from time to time!) than others.
 Additionally, there are unknown variables that may not present until later such as rabbits or gophers deciding to appear on the scene.
 As such, I cannot guarantee results.
-My service is primarily for the sharing of information, but I do have solutions to most of the problems that have surfaced in my garden.
+My service is primarily for the sharing of information, but I do have solutions to the more serious problems that have surfaced in my garden, and if the time has been paid for, I am happy to do research for you!

 KEYWORDS